awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 ### Implement the function

-We'll create a new function to fetch the coffee blends from the Neon database.
+We'll create a new function to fetch the coffee blends from the Unique database.
 To set up the function entrypoint script, you can run the command below and use the settings provided:

 ```bash
 ❯ netlify functions:create get_coffee_blends